INITIALISE-EU-project/guidelines/README.md

 ## Rendering the book

+You can edit this website via [Github](https://github.com/INITIALISE-EU-project/guidelines).

+1. Clone the repository

+2. Edit the files

-You can generate and view the book locally in R with:
+3. Generate and view the book locally in R with:

 ```{r serve}
 bookdown::serve_book()